DS3-2025/HTP_linear_regression_Cavatica/README.md

 Within the Data Hub, ensure you are (still) connected to Cavatica:
 Dashboard > Cavatica Projects > Connect.
 >[!IMPORTANT]
->You will need to have two-factor authentication enabled for your Cavatica account or you will get an error
+>You will need to have two-factor authentication enabled for your Cavatica account or you will get an error at this point.
 2. For this example, filter to HTP MSD data files (n = 477).
    Data Exploration > Participant > Study Code = HTP.
    Data Exploration > Biospecimen > Sample Type = Plasma.